 - A. Period Masonry - 1.
-Williams College maintains a database of masonry and mortar analyses and characteristics for its buildings. - 2.
+Williams College maintains a database of masonry, mortar analyses and characteristics for its buildings.
+These material specifications shall be followed in their entirety.
+Any deviation from the database requires explicit consent from the Williams College Project Manager. - 2.
 Coordinate with the College Project Manager for review of the database information. - 3.
 All masonry and/or mortar for which there is information in the database shall be maintained, repaired, patched, or replicated making best use of the data available.